Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Quadratic Associative algebra and its deformed oscillator realization

-The system given by (\ref{eq:4.22}) represent the finite dimensional unitary representation of dimension p+1.
-The solution of the parameter u and energy E corresponding to the representation of the parafermionic algebra of dimension $p+1$ are determined by (\ref{eq:4.22}).
+The system given by (\ref{eq:4.18}) represents a finite-dimensional unitary representation of the dimension p+1.
+The solutions of the parameter u and energy E corresponding to the representation of the parafermionic algebra of dimension $p+1$ are determined by (\ref{eq:4.18}).